Fabian-G/quest/docs/score.md

 ## Make old task urgent

-You might want to let tasks gain slightly in urgency the older they get too avoid having them lying around forever.
+You might want to let tasks gain slightly in urgency the older they get too avoid having them on your list forever.
 This is what the `urgency-default` option in the `[quest-score]` section is for.
 If the tasks does not have any of the configured `urgency-tags` and the `urgency-default` is set to a non-zero duration value, Quest will consider the creation date plus the